bobbycomet/Appify/README.md

 - Discord → Discord icon
 - Even custom sites get smart icons (via icon.horse + favicon + Google fallbacks)

+There is a known issue with Brave not showing the icons and defaulting to Brave's browser icon in the panel.
+A fix is being worked on.

 #### Cloud Gaming Ready
 Dedicated kiosk presets for:
 - Xbox Cloud Gaming (xCloud)